Helping Christians with Porn Addictions

 The Prevalence of Pornography

-As of January 2022, four of the top 25 websites in the world are porn sites:
+As of February 2024, four of the top 25 websites in the world are porn sites.

-Pornhub, which ranks third in most popular porn sites, often compiles and disseminates data for the year regarding usage, trends, and so on.
-According to the 2021 data, “The United States continues to be the country with the highest daily traffic to Pornhub.”
-The average American who goes to Pornhub stays on the site for nine minutes, forty-four seconds.
+Pornhub, which ranks second in most popular porn sites, often compiles and disseminates data for the year regarding usage, trends, and so on.
+According to the 2023 data, the United States was in the lead for traffic to the Pornhub site “by a landslide.”
+Broken down by state, time spent on the site ranged from eight minutes twenty-one seconds to eleven minutes thirty-one seconds.

 But What about Christians?